-MUS 417: SENIOR VOICE RECITAL.
-Guided preparation for the required Senior Voice Recital upon completion of the required Piano Hearing with music faculty.
-Two hours of instruction per week and twelve hours of practice per week.
-Attendance at bi- Class is required.
-Prerequisite: MUS 117, 118, 217, 218, 317, and 318.
-CREDIT: FOUR SEMESTER HOURS.
+MUS 417, 418: SENIOR VOICE RECITAL.
+This is a guided preparation for the required Senior Voice Recital upon passing the required Voice Hearing with the music faculty.
+Two hour lessons per week and twelve hours practice.
+Attendance is required at bi-monthly Recital Class.
+Prerequisites: MUS 117, 118, 217, 218, 317, and 318.
+CREDIT: FOUR SEMESTER HOURS EACH.